iurisegtovich/Learning/README.md

-# Learning
+# rn%ingS
-Source code and Makefile files for the learnign of some aspectes of language, compilation and linking. line added in in master
+oe co%de and M%a%ile filesor te le%arnign of some aspes of %language, compil%an and lig. line aed in master%
+% and delteio made master